Synthetixio/synthetix/docs/contracts/SynthetixState.md

 Pushes a new value to the end of the [`debtLedger`](#debtledger).

-This is used in the [`Synthetix`](Synthetix.md) contract whenever Synths are issued or burnt, which modifies the total outstanding system debt.
+This is used by [`Synthetix._addToDebtRegister`](Synthetix.md#addtodebtregister) contract whenever Synths are issued or burnt, which modifies the total outstanding system debt.

 ???+ example "Details"
     **Signature**